How to Avoid the Hook Effect & Ensure Accurate Pregnancy Results

 How To Know if You’re Experiencing the Hook Effect

 If you are showing typical pregnancy symptoms but continuing to get negative test results, you may be experiencing the hook effect.
-An ultrasound may be the only way to confirm your pregnancy.

 How To Avoid a Hook Effect Pregnancy Test